lbeder/slowkey/README.md

 Usage: slowkey [COMMAND]

 Commands:
-  derive           Derive a key using using Scrypt, Argon2, SHA2, and SHA3 show-checkpoint  Decrypt and print a checkpoint show-output      Decrypt and print an output file test             Print test vectors bench            Run benchmarks
+  derive                   Derive a key using using Scrypt, Argon2, Balloon Hash, SHA2, and SHA3 restore-from-checkpoint  Continue derivation process from an existing checkpoint show-checkpoint          Decrypt and print a checkpoint show-output              Decrypt and print an output file test                     Print test vectors bench                    Run benchmarks

 Options:
   -h, --help     Print help